-The CEO/President track the expiration of the PPA and coordinate the recertification process with ECM our third party service provider.
+The Director of Financial Aid and the CEO/President track the expiration of the PPA and coordinate the recertification process with ECM our third party service provider.
 ALLEN SCHOOL communicates and coordinates with ECM which is responsible to update the ECAR by submitting the Electronic Application to the ED for any changes in the institution that requires a notification to accrediting agencies, state and federal department of education.
 Internal programs reviews, compliance audits by the independent financial auditors, third party service provider's program review and audits are routinely conducted to insure Title IV compliance and institutional eligibility is in good standing at all times.